Our Vanguard leadership conference explores Lexington this fall. Now Accepting Applications

 Matt is an Urbanist, Designer, and Lecturer.
 He is passionate about creating sustainable urbanism[s] in both practice and research.
 Matt is a Senior Urban Designer at Washington University in Saint Louis where he focuses on projects that engage civic and institutional partnerships in the St. Louis region.
 As a lecturer, Matt lectures in the Urban Design Graduate program at the Sam Fox School and Brown School of Social Work on sustainability, informality, and community development.
 Previous to WashU, Matt worked in the private sector as a Designer and Planner in St. Louis, New York City, San Francisco, and Charlottesville.
 Most recently, Matt was the project manager for one of the winning designs in the Van Alan Changing Course International Design Competition.

 Cara Bertron is the Deputy Preservation Officer at the City of Austin.
 She has completed preservation-based planning and revitalization projects around the country, including inclusive community engagement, creative heritage projects, innovative historic resource surveys, and citywide preservation plans.
 Cara co-founded the Preservation Rightsizing Network and also edits Pocket Guide.

 Tsedey Betru’s experiences immigrating to Memphis from Ethiopia led her to study Urban Development at Cornell University where she earned her B.S.
 She went on to obtain her Masters in Nonprofit Management & Urban Policy Analysis at The New School, and has since held positions that range from Director of the DMI Scholars Program at the Drum Major Institute for Public Policy, to Project Manager for the Mayor’s Innovation Delivery Team–an initiative of Bloomberg Philanthropies.

 Rajesh is a Sydney based Urban Data Architect and founder of the Australia-wide “Sustainable Travel living lab” series.
 He is currently working on an Open Data platform that will give Local Council, Businesses and Residents tools to better access, nurture and value their common green spaces and local biodiversity.

-Imron Bhatti is the Presidential Management Fellow at the US Department of Housing and Urban Development.
+Imron Bhatti is a Presidential Management Fellow at the US Department of Housing and Urban Development.
 His career has focused on how urban planning can ameliorate or exacerbate inequities in access to opportunity.